 On August 19, 2022, Hadrian Equities Partners, LLC and the Phillip W. Caprio, Jr. 2007 Irrevocable Trust filed a complaint in the United States District Court for the Southern District of New York alleging that SCWorx was dilatory and did not comply with its alleged contractual duties to remove the restrictions from Plaintiffs' converted AMMA stock to SCWorx stock until August 10 and August 11, 2020.
 Plaintiffs allege that as a result, they were unable to sell their SCWorx stock when SCWorx was trading at its highest price on April 13, 2020.
-The Complaint seeks \$500,000 in damages.
-To date, the Complaint has not been served.
-Upon review of the Complaint, SCWorx counsel provided Plaintiffs' counsel with a "safe harbor" Notice of Motion for sanctions pursuant to Fed.
-R. Civ.
-Pro.
-11 and letter explaining that the material allegations in the Complaint are false inasmuch as the restrictions on Plaintiffs' SCWorx shares were removed on April 21, 2020- after months of waiting for Plaintiffs to supply the correct documents with accurate information so that outside counsel could provide an opinion and clear the stocks for trading.
-The "safe harbor" letter and Notice of Motion gave Plaintiffs 21 days to withdraw the Complaint.
-After asking for and receiving several extensions in addition to the 21 days, Plaintiffs have not withdrawn the Complaint and thus, a Motion for Sanctions was filed by SCWorx on November 4, 2022.
-After the motion for sanctions was filed, Plaintiffs filed an Amended Complaint on November 28, 2022.
+The Complaint sought \$500,000 in damages.
+Plaintiffs filed an Amended Complaint on November 28, 2022.
 On February 6, 2023, SCWorx filed its answer to the Amended Complaint interposing numerous defenses.
-SCWorx is awaiting a decision from the Court on its Motion for Sanctions.
+Plaintiff have since entered into a settlement agreement dated December 1, 2023 (effective as of October 23, 2023) (as amended April 29, 2024), under which the Company agreed to pay Plaintiffs \$20,000 and issue them 37,500 shares of common stock, all in full settlement of the claims made in the lawsuit.
+The Company has accrued for this liability which is included in accounts payable and accrued liabilities on the Company's consolidated balance sheet at December 31, 2023.
+The cash payment was made in July 2024, and the shares were issued in May 2024.